IlluminusLimited/pgdice/README.md

 # PgDice

-PgDice is a utility that builds on top of the excellent gem [https://github.com/ankane/pgslice](https://github.com/ankane/pgslice)
+PgDice is a utility for creating and maintaining partitioned database tables that builds on top of the excellent gem [https://github.com/ankane/pgslice](https://github.com/ankane/pgslice)

 PgDice is intended to be used by scheduled background jobs in frameworks like [Sidekiq](https://github.com/mperham/sidekiq)